csw48/AI-Autonomous-Knowledge-Workflow-Platform/README.md

   -F "title=Notes from standup"
 ```

-The backend currently accepts UTF-8/Latin-1 text, chunks it server-side (800 chars with overlap), and stores metadata for later embedding generation.
+The backend currently accepts UTF-8/Latin-1 text, chunks it server-side (800 chars with overlap), generates stub embeddings, and stores everything for later RAG and search.

 ## Configuration